friendlyted/mvnsh/README.md

 After developing scripts they may be upload to artifactory with **install** (for locally) or **deploy** (for remotely) goals.
 To execute goal correctly, its need to specify plugin's parameter **scriptsList** with existed scripts directory.
+All relative directories inside of basedir will be replaced with dot-names (relative/path.sh -> relative.path.sh).

 ### Download (download/collect/exec)